magentabusiness/magentabusiness.github.io/docs/paas/user-guide/integrations/kpn-things.md

 kpn-send-data-now:
     0:
         image: /images/user-guide/integrations/kpn/kpn-send-data-now.png
-        title: 'Use the "KPN Things Device simulator" app to send a message with the data to the ThingsBoard.
+        title: 'Use the "KPN Things Device simulator" app to send a message with the data to the IoT Hub.
 Click the "Send data now" button.'

 kpn-things-device:
     0: